HDFGroup/vol-log-based/doc/api.md

   + Inputs:
     + `faplid`: the id of the file access property list to set the setting.
     + `enable`: whether passthrough VOL should be used.
-      + `ture`: the Log VOL connector behaves as a passthrough VOL.
+      + `true`: the Log VOL connector behaves as a passthrough VOL.
       + `false`: the Log VOL connector behaves as a terminal VOL.
   + Returns:
     + This function returns `0` on success.
 Fail otherwise.